thesolejacobf/thesolejacobf/README.md

 -->

 I am **Jacob Ferguson**.
 I am a student at Wayne State College in Nebraska.
 I primarily focus on computer networking, but I may occasionally code sometimes!
-- ✏️ Things I'm doing: College Classes, Some Java, contemplating learning python
+- ✏️ Things I'm doing: College Classes, Some Java, Contemplating learning Python
+- 🎮 What I plan to do: Maybe make a game one day.
+Maybe.
+Perchance.
-- 📖 Things I know: Java, HTML, CSS, Bash
+- 📖 Things I know: Java, HTML, CSS, Bash/Zsh, C++
-- 📫 How to reach me: (jaferg01@wsc.edu)
+- 📫 How to reach me: [email](jaferg01@wsc.edu)
 - ⚡Fun fact: My #1 most used emoji is ✨